 Over the course of the school year, these women became my family.
 I feel like very little effort was required to forge this kinship.

 I didn’t particularly click with the “fashionista” at first.
 She is everything outwardly that I am not.
 Tall, brunette and very into fashion.
 Polar opposites on the surface.
 In fact, I told my principal that I couldn’t believe she would put me across the hall from a princess!
 Looks can be deceiving, as we have all been told.
-There is a lot more substance underneath her side swept ponytail, perfect eyelashes, and “fancy” shoes.
+There is a lot more substance underneath her side swept pony tail and clothes.
 Underneath the outside stuff, I found a girl who pays attention to detail, is a shoulder to cry on and a good laugh when you need one.
-She is a fantastic mother, wife and friend.
+She is a fantastic mother, and wife.
 Loves her people and Jesus.
 She refers to herself as a “believer” rather than a Christian.
 A practice that I have since adopted.
-We are much more alike than either probably cared to admit in the beginning.
+We are much more a like than either probably cared to admit in the beginning.
 She tolerates my camo and crocs and I appreciate that!

 The realist is the one whom I identified with most upon meeting.
 She, however wasn’t sure about me in the beginning.
 We had a common acquaintance who we later figured was the cause of much contention in both of our lives, years before.
-Once that detail was hammered out, we realized that we had a lot similar traits.
+Once that detail was hammered out, we realized that we were very much alike.
 The realist would give you the shirt off her back.
 She is forever doing for people.
 I have been on the receiving end of that love more than once.
 Creative, my lord she is creative.
 Cook, my lord she can cook!
-She too loves Jesus, her family and me.
+She too loves Jesus.

 Lastly meet, “Intentional.”
 I admire that characteristic in her.
-It seems as if everything she speaks is well thought out before it leaves her mouth.
+It seems as if every thing she speaks is well thought before it leaves her mouth.
 Completely opposite of what comes out of my mouth most days.
-She loves her people “fiercely.”
-She too is a fantastic mother and wife and leader.
+She loves her people.
+She too is a fantastic mother and wife.
 I have learned a lot from “intentional” and find myself pausing before answering sometimes and wondering, “what would she say?”
 She makes me see things from a different perspective and I appreciate that.
 She is gentle in nature but seems to have found her voice over the course of the school year.
-I am proud of her.
+I am happy for her.

 When one of the four wasn’t at school, something in the universe just didn’t seem right.
 I anticipated seeing them everyday.
 We laughed and laughed a lot!
 We tried to solve all of the worlds problems.
 More importantly, we supported each other in all things.